CheckoutFinland/psp-api/docs/README.md

 ### Headers and request signing

 All API calls need to be signed using HMAC and SHA-256 or SHA-512.

 All API responses are signed the same way allowing merchant to verify response validity.
+In addition the reponses contain `cof-request-id` header.
+Saving or logging the value of this header is recommended.

 The signature is transmitted in `signature` HTTP header.
 Signature payload consists the following fields separated with a line feed (\n).
 Carrige returns (\r) should not be used.